-I would like to reiterate once more that the Iranian armed forces are steadfastly determined to vigorously continue Martyr Soleimani's path of actively aiding regional nations and governments in combating foreign-backed terrorist groups in our region until they are entirely eliminated.
+I would like to reiterate once more that the Iranian armed forces are steadfastly determined to vigorously continue Martyr Soleimani's path of actively aiding regional nations and Governments in combating foreign-backed terrorist groups in our region until they are entirely eliminated.

 I should be grateful if you would have the present letter circulated as a document of the Security Council.

-Please accept, Excellency, the assurances of my highest consideration.

-Amir Saeid Iravani
+(Signed) Amir Saeid Iravani

 Ambassador